aiibe/timer/README.md

 npm run build
 ```

-Then build a local executable app to check if everything is correct with
+Then build a local executable app to check if everything is working fine with

 ```
 npm run electron